workos/node-example-applications/node-sso-example/README.md

 7. Add `http://localhost:3000/callback` as a Redirect URI in the Configuration section of the Dashboard.

-8. Update `routes/index.js` with the Connection domain (or Connection ID).
+8. Update `routes/index.js` with the Connection ID.

 ## Testing the Integration